CodyDiab/U-better-README/README.md

   * [Questions](#Questions)

   ## Installation
-  The app is dependant on the inquirer npm, so this must be installed prior to running.
+  The application is dependant on the inquirer npm, so this must be installed prior to running.

-       npm install inquirer
+       npm intall inquirer

   ## Usage
-  From your comand line, once installed simply run a comand to open the application in Node. from there follow the prompted input.
+  To use simply run the application in node via the comand line, by calling index.

        node index